dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 ```

 {{% alert title="Important" color="warning" %}}
 While you can replace `traceid`/`traceparent` and `tracestate`, doing this may interfere with tracing events and report inconsistent results in tracing tools.
-It's recommended to use Open Telementry for distributed traces.
+It's recommended to use Open Teleentry for distributed traces.
 [Learn more about distributed tracing.]({{< ref tracing-overview.md >}})

 {{% /alert %}}